 There’s no better way to celebrate Halloween than to have a day at Cedar Point.
 Whether with a loved one, friends or on a solo trip, HalloWeekends at Cedar Point 2019 is so much fun.

 And yes, you CAN have a blast going by yourself!

 THIS POST MAY CONTAIN AFFILIATE LINKS.
 PLEASE READ MY DISCLOSURE FOR MORE INFO.
 Thank you!

 Cedar Point in Sandusky, Ohio is a theme park lover’s dream.
 Primarily known as the roller coaster capital of the world, it is a 364-acre collection of thrilling entertainment and excitement for every age.

 It is also the second oldest operating amusement park in the U.S., first opening its doors in 1870.

 Before you head out to the park, you’ll want to take note of the dates, times, events, and haunted houses for 2020.

 Every fall, Cedar Point gears up for the ghostly holiday with their HalloWeekends event.

-Starting mid-September and running through October 28th, the park changes into a spooktacular party where monsters wander after dark in this truly unnerving celebration!
+Starting September 19 and running until November 1, 2020 (Saturdays and Sundays only), the park changes into a spooktacular party where monsters wander after dark in this truly unnerving celebration!